napari/napari/docs/explanations/performance.md

 **Performance Unit Tests**
 * Time one small operation to monitor for regressions.
-* Interesting to see how different hardware performs.
 * Napari has some of these today as "benchmarks".
+* Interesting to see how different hardware performs as time goes on.

 **Run All Tests Every Merge**
 * Save results to a database or somewhere.